How to Survive a Power Outage

 When the power goes out, any home will not function normally since power is needed for all major appliances - even gas furnaces and water heaters.

-Whole home backup systems are great, but expensive.
 Our electric cars will soon be able to power our homes for days, but that technology is not yet widely available.
-Below are a few ideas for low cost ways to keep you relatively comfortable and safe when the power goes out, or you can watch our short video Surviving Power Outages.
-These devices are widely available on the internet.
+Below are a few ideas for low cost ways to keep you relatively comfortable and safe when the power goes out as well as a factsheet on home backup power options.

-Re-chargeable Battery
+Re-chargeable Batteries

 Many manufacturers are producing small emergency batteries in a variety of sizes.
 They can be used to cook, to charge phones and computers and lights and even run air filters or small refrigerators, toasters and coffee makers.
 We recommend getting one that has 1 kWh or 1.5kWh in capacity which will typically get you through one day without electricity.
 Some EV’s have the capability to recharge these batteries.
-Expect to pay roughly $1,000 per kWh.
+Expect to pay $500-$1,000 per kWh.

 How big a battery to get?